 2. Reality Check Your Experience

-Remind yourself often that AI is not sentient or conscious.
+Remind yourself regularly that AI isn’t sentient or conscious.
 Check important information with other sources.
 Notice if the chatbot always agrees with you.
-Ask yourself, “Would a real person answer like this?”
+Ask yourself this question: Would a real person answer like this?

-3. Maintain Human Connections
+3. Keep Up Human Connections

-4. Monitor Your Mental State
+4. Watch Your Mental State

 When to Talk to a Professional

-• You’ve withdrawn significantly from real-world relationships.
+- You’ve pulled away from real-world relationships.

-• You notice abnormal thoughts increasing.
+- You notice unusual thoughts increasing.

 Moving Forward With Awareness